 We offer a range of bike and walk programs and services for the young and the old and prioritize underserved communities and those with high rates of pedestrian crashes and fatalities to make them safer.

 In disadvantaged communities, we help improve a community’s health by encouraging biking and walking, better lighting, safer streets, and reduced air pollution.

 What do we offer?

-We help schools and municipalities to document the physical condition of the routes used to walk and/ or bike to school and develop plans to improve the walking and bicycling experience.
-These plans can be used to request Grants for Infrastructure Improvements or Transportation Improvements Set-Aside Program G rants from the New Jersey Department of Transportation (NJDOT).
+We help schools and municipalities to assess the physical condition of the routes used to walk or bike and develop travel plans to improve the walking and bicycling experience.
+These plans can help you apply for SRTS Grants for Infrastructure Improvements or Transportation Improvements Set-Aside Program Grants from the New Jersey Department of Transportation.
+(NJDOT).